gvwilson/thirdbit/src/fiction/eimin/index.md

 He had two arrows out himself, one in his teeth, one strung.
 As the first female dove a second time, he fired, drew, fired again.
 The second shot hit her shoulder, cutting some vital muscle or tendon.
-Her wing crumpled.
-She tumbled sideways.
+She tumbled sideways as her wing crumpled.

 The male bellowed five stories above Razi's head.
 I drew, exhaled, and let fly.